 Effective July 1, 2014, The Florida Information Protection Act of 2014 requires notification to affected Florida consumers within 30 days of discovering a breach of PII.
 The sooner you retain an attorney, the sooner you will be invoking the attorney-client privilege, an advantage that you may wish to have long-term.

-Currently, 47 states have different data breach laws, not including the District of Columbia, Guam, Puerto Rico, and the Virgin Islands.
+All 50 states have data breach laws, in addition to the District of Columbia, Guam, Puerto Rico, and the Virgin Islands.
+These laws vary between jurisdictions, and they change frequently.
 Our knowledgeable attorneys are here to help you through a breach and assist you on the other side.
 Together we can assess risks and recommend solutions.

 Contact Whitehouse & Cooper for a no-cost consultation and to discuss the process.
 We are available to meet with you in Orlando and Tampa, or we can meet with you virtually.